-Program Coordinator: Stephanie A. Tingley, PhD, Professor of English.
+Program Coordinator: Dolores Sisco, PhD, Professor of English.

 L. Diane Barnes, PhD, Assistant Professor of History.
 Dr. Barnes studies issues of class and race in the 19th century.
 She is the editor of Ohio History, associate editor of the Frederick Douglass Papers, and teaches courses in the editing of historical documents.
 Dr. Barnes has two book projects underway.
 The first, a collection of documents titled Frederick Douglass in Bondage and Freedom, A Documentary Reader, will be published next year by the University of Virginia Press.
 This will be followed by Frederick Douglass, Reformer and Statesman, which will appear in the American Biography series by Routledge.

 Steven Brown, PhD, Professor of English.
 Dr. Brown is interested in the intersections between and among language, culture, and society.
 He has published on language acquisition and pedagogy and is working on a book about American languages, cultures, and literatures.

 Donna M. DeBlasio, PhD, Professor of History and Director of the Center for Applied History.
 Dr. DeBlasio's research areas include worker housing and working-class leisure.
 She is the co-author of Catching Stories: A Practical Guide to Oral History as well as several Arcadia histories: Youngstown State University: From YoCo to YSU (with Martha I. Pallante) and Youngstown: Postcards From the Steel City.
 Her most recent article is "Youngstown's Idora Park: Building a Fantasyland in an Industrial Landscape" (Ohio History, Spring, 2010).